ChrisCameron1/LargeConferenceMatching/README.md

 - `remove_non_symmetric` :Removes reviewer pairs for coreview constraints if their coreview distances were not symmetric (i.e., d(i,j) \neq d(j,i)))
 - `fixed_variable_solution_file` File format is a CSV of the form `paper,reviewer`.
 These pairings will be set to occur, no matter what. (e.g, for phase 2, would pass a file for fixed phase 1 matches)
 - `relax_paper_capacity` change the reviewer capacity constraints for every paper to be an upper bound rather than equality.
 Useful, because papers without enough reviewers must have had very poor options for matches.
 Manual matching is more appropriate here if there a small number of such cases.
-- `existing_assignments` File format is a CSV of the form `paper,reviewer`.
-These pairings will be set to occur, no matter what.
-- basename
 - `score_threshold` variables don't get created for any paper-reviewer pair below the `score_threshold`